danesparza/feature/README.md

 ### How do I use this?

-These tools help you use your existing configuration system to get & store Feature flags as JSON data, see if a feature is enabled for a given user/group/network and see what variant (if any) a user should get.
+These tools help you use your existing configuration system to see if a feature is enabled for a given user/group/network, see what variant (if any) a user should get, and get & store Feature flags as JSON data.

 It doesn't matter if your config system is [built in to .NET](https://msdn.microsoft.com/en-us/library/system.configuration.configurationmanager.appsettings(v=vs.110).aspx), uses tools like [Consul](https://www.consul.io/api/kv.html) or [Centralconfig](https://github.com/cagedtornado/centralconfig), or is custom built -- you can use this for feature flags.